-The Upper School’s college preparatory curriculum and interesting array of extracurricular activities provide students myriad opportunities to grow intellectually as well as socially and emotionally.
+The upper school’s college preparatory curriculum and broad array of extracurricular activities provide students with a wealth of opportunities to grow intellectually as well as socially and emotionally.

-The Upper School curriculum, designed to prepare students for the academic demands of college and beyond, boasts a rigorous core as well as twenty-two Advanced Placement courses and a variety of electives including musical theatre, holocaust studies, comparative world cultures, photography, environmental science, human genetics and diseases, robotics, and programming.
-A dedicated Upper School faculty encourages students toward intellectual independence in a climate that rewards creative thought.
-Small class sizes create an atmosphere of trust that invites intellectual risk taking and collaboration.
-Stratford graduates attribute their smooth transition into demanding college programs to their well-developed critical thinking skills, their superior knowledge base in core disciplines, and their excellent writing and problem solving capabilities.
+The upper school curriculum, designed to prepare students for the academic demands of college and beyond, has a rigorous core as well as twenty-two Advanced Placement courses and a wide variety of electives.
+Our dedicated faculty guides students toward intellectual independence in a climate that rewards creative thought.
+Small class size creates an atmosphere of trust that encourages intellectual risk taking and collaboration.
+Stratford graduates attribute their smooth transition into demanding college programs to their well-developed critical thinking skills, their superior knowledge base in core disciplines, and their excellent writing and problem-solving capabilities.

-Admission to Stratford’s Upper School marks the beginning of a four-year journey that culminates in college acceptance.
+Admission to Stratford’s upper school marks the beginning of a four-year journey that culminates in college acceptance.
 Stratford graduates matriculate at colleges from California to Maine.
-Though the academic demands and campus cultures of the schools our students choose vary greatly, the reports from our graduates share a consistent, gratifying theme: Stratford has prepared them well for the academic, social, and emotional challenges of college.
+Though the academic demands and campus cultures of the schools our students choose vary greatly, the reports from our graduates share a consistent and gratifying theme: Stratford has prepared them well for the academic, social, and emotional challenges of college.

 Tel: 478-477-8073 ext 215